DarraghReid/dara-MS1/README.md

     The images used in the homepage carousel were carefully chosen to give users immediate confirmation as to the type of site they are visiting.
     As mentioned in the User Stories section, it is important for users to immediately understand the purpose of the site.

         The image used in the "About" section was carefully chosen to represent who DaRa is as an artist.

 ## Wireframes
-For a full PDF of this site's Wireframes click [here]().

 Wireframe of Home Page
 ![Wireframe of Home Page](assets/images/wireframe-home.png)